CHANGE-Lab/traits-review/README.md

 ### Note:

-The licence governing the code in this repository (below) is **separate** from the licence governing the use and distribution of the article published by The Roayl Society Publishing.
+The licence governing the code in this repository (below) is **separate** from the licence governing the use and distribution of the article published by The Royal Society Publishing.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]